Abhimanyu121/Megacosm-app/README.md

 2. Users can switch between some predefined networks, or add new network.
 3. Users can swtich between networks instantly.
 ### Banking
-1. Transfer Tokens to a different account
+1. Transfer Tokens to a different Account
 ### Staking
 1. Stake tokens to a validator.
 2. Withdraw rewards from Validators.